zun1uwu/yroctp/README.md

 # yroctp
-A ransomware-like software that I wrote to improve my Rust knowledge.
+A ransomware-like software, targeting Windows machines, that I wrote to improve my Rust knowledge.
 Probably the most basic implementation of a ransomware out there.